Skip to main content

 yarn start deposits r info

-yarn start deposits w top-up <amount>
+yarn start deposits w top-up-no <amount>

 Invalid BLS Signature